cqbus405/new_bi_android/README.md

 # Android Project

 An Android project that created by MVP architecture and BI APIs.
+Still working on this project.

 ## Sample